jaredrcarlson/its-code-review/regex-nfa-dfa-validator/README.md

 ### Test File Naming

-- All unit test files must start with `unit-test_`
+- All test files must start with `unit-test_`
 - Examples: `unit-test_1`, `unit-test_email`, `unit-test_a_or_b`
-- Unit test files extend the normal input format by appending `,yes` or `,no` to each string to indicate the expected outcome
+- Test files extend the normal input format by appending `,yes` or `,no` to each string to indicate the expected outcome

 ### Example Test File: `unit-test_a_or_b`